NCAR/SWM_documentation/docs/swm_repository_tour.md

 ### AMReX
 **Summary:**
 A version of the mini-app written in C++ and uses the AMReX library.
 This version has a large number of configuration options.
-It is able to run on in serial or parallel on cpus and gpus using a number of different programming model backends (MPI, OpenMP, CUDA) independently or or in combination with each other.
+It is able to run on in serial or parallel on CPUs and gpus using a number of different programming model backends (MPI, OpenMP, CUDA) independently or or in combination with each other.

 **Build:**
 To build this version of the mini-app your CMake build should use: